Everything You Should Know About February

 The Month of February

 February comes from the Latin word februa, which means “to cleanse.”
 The month was named after the Roman Februalia, which was a month-long festival of purification and atonement that took place this time of year.
 See all the month names.

 Did you know:

 - February is the only month to have a length of fewer than 30 days!
-Though it’s usually 28 days, February is 29 days long in leap years such as 2020.
+Though it’s usually 28 days, February is 29 days long in leap years such as 2020 and 2024.

 - January and February were the last two months to be added to the Roman calendar (c.
 713 BC); originally, winter was considered a month-less period.